-PA PETS - Prevent Excess Through Spay/Neuter
+PA PETS - Preventing Excess Through Spay/Neuter

 A nonprofit organization